marians/www.sendung.de/_posts/2016-12-13-diy-sourdough-incubator.markdown

 ![The Solution](/assets/img/2016-12-13/sketch-dough-incubator-refined.png)

 If you want to join the brainstorming, be my guest!
 If I really come up with something, which depends on time, priorities, and feasibility, I'll definitely write a follow up.

+#### Update 2016-12-15

+I ordered a very small (14 x 15 cm) [heat mat](https://www.amazon.de/dp/B00CWSNRUI/) which is sold as terrarium equipment.
+No idea whether it is really useful for that!
+However I placed a plastic bowl with roughly 280 gram of sourdough on it.
+With its ~5 Watts (confirmed with a power meter), the mat rose the dough temperature from roughly 25°C to 32°C within a few hours.
+Bottom line: that seems to be a suitable source of warmth.